pkibenge/pkibenge.github.io/_posts/blog/2018-04-08-two-months-in.md

 #### 3. Use your resources (I <3 Stackoverflow)

 Guaranteed wherever you are, especially with the internet in all of our pockets (hello smartphones), there is a wealth of knowledge surrounding you.
 Make use of it.
-Do some self study on your topic or task, talk to people who have worked in a similar area, exercise your Googling skills and never forget about Stackoverflow (<-- for the tech folks).
+Do some self study on your topic or task, talk to people who have worked in a similar area, exercise your Googling skills and never forget about Stackoverflow (for the tech folks).
 Before asking questions it’s always a good idea to try to figure it out yourself (always remembering to double check your solution or at the very least back up the work before trying your solution just in case) that way when you do go to someone and ask a question it shows you’re not always relying on others to solve ever aspect of your problems.

 #### 4. Take the initiative/think outside the box